How to use a credit card for interest free purchases

 Fact Checked

 Take out an interest-free credit card and your credit card issuer will not charge you interest on any new purchases for a set period.
-0% interest cards are commonly used for buying big, expensive products and can allow you to spread out the purchase cost without paying any interest.
-They're often known as 0% or interest-free credit cards.
+A 0% interest credit card is commonly used for buying big, expensive products and can allow you to spread out the purchase cost without paying any interest.

 Share this guide